jhale/cism-2024-varfrac-code/README.md

 **If you have issues installing FEniCSx please contact Jack S. Hale in the
 #installation channel on the special CISM Variational Fracture Slack invite you
-have received via email, prior to the course start.**.
+have received via email, prior to the course start.**

 ## Installation instructions